bradparks/Restore__3d_model_from_pics_2d_multiple_images/README.md

 # What is RESTORE?
 RESTORE: REconStruction with Texture-based Object REfinement

-The aim of this project is the realization of a hard- and software system for 3D reconstruction.
-An object is placed on a turntable and automatically photographed by a static, calibrated camera from several viewing angles.
-The obtained images are then segmented and a rough 3D reconstruction of the object will be created (so called visual hull).
-The texture of the object will then be used to refine the 3D reconstruction.
+The 3D reconstruction of real objects from multiple images is a recent and exciting research topic in the field of computer vision.
+At the same time the demand for 3D models in the movie and game industry is increasing.

+A simple and cost-efficient way of reconstruction real objects is using only a single camera.
+In this project a hard- and software system is developed which makes the 3D reconstruction of real objects easy.
+The hardware consists of a turntable on which an object can be placed, a motor which drives the rotary table, a controller to control the motor as well as a calibrated camera for taking pictures of the object.

+From the camera images a visual hull is first computed, which gives a first rough estimation of the 3D reconstruction.
+This model is then refined using only the texture of the object.

 ## License
 RESTORE is released under the terms of the MIT License.